-Finally you reach grassland, and the trail climbs gently to a junction with a viewpoint encompassing the Marin Headlands, San Francisco, the Golden Gate Bridge and the coastline well into San Mateo County.
+Finally, you reach grassland, and this California hike climbs gently to a junction with a viewpoint encompassing the Marin Headlands, San Francisco, the Golden Gate Bridge and the coastline well into San Mateo County.

-Continue through grassland and back into a woodland at nearly level grade towards Pantoll Station.
-At the junction to the parking lot turn left to add on the ascent to the Amphitheater which is 1.5 mile further up.
+First, continue through grassland and back into a woodland at nearly level grade towards Pantoll Station.
+Then, at the junction to the parking lot turn left to add on the ascent to the Mount Tamalpais amphitheater which is 1.5 mile further up.